A Guide to content as a microservice

 Back in the Dark Ages, web content was viewed using a desktop browser.
 Also, the content was usually stored together with information on how to visually present it in one big HTML file.
 This worked well and helped the web become what it is today.
-But with the content explosion of the 90’s, it became apparent that we needed a better way of storing and handling information.
+But with the content explosion of the 90s, it became apparent that we needed a better way of storing and handling information.
 The solution — the Content Management System, or CMS.

-The CMS, mostly in the form WordPress or Drupal, also gave us the possibility to create and manage content without having to worry too much about the technicalities of the underlying platform.
+The CMS, mostly in the form of WordPress or Drupal, also gave us the possibility to create and manage content without having to worry too much about the technicalities of the underlying platform.
 This led to the democratization of creating web pages as it was no longer necessary to have coding skills to get your voice heard.

-Instead, using microservices to deliver content to applications is by many seen as an important part of future content management solutions for enterprise-scale projects.
+Instead, using microservices to deliver content to applications is seen by many as an important part of future content management solutions for enterprise-scale projects.